Table of Contents

 In a fantasy world, burning 3,500 calories results in one pound of fat loss.
 In the real world, expect to burn one-third of what the math tells you.

 Remember, the body is a living, adapting machine that doesn’t work like a calorimeter in a laboratory.
-So, the body and brain has a lot of levers to pull to slow down how quickly you burn fat when it feels like you are starving.
+So, the body and brain has a lot of levers to pull to slow down how quickly you burn fat when it feels like you are starving to death.

 Weight loss is essentially controlled starvation, no matter how you look at it.
 So, yes, 70,000 steps burns approximately 3,500 calories, no, all of those calories will not come from body fat.
 Some will come from stored sugar, fat floating around the blood, and energy that you consume during the course of the day.